MainaKimani/MainaKimani/README.md

 - 📝 I also write articles on [https://medium.com/@maina_kimani](https://medium.com/@maina_kimani)

-- 💬 Ask me about **react.js, node.js, and matters related to UI/UX.**
+- 💬 Ask me about **Python and JavaScript, or matters related to UI/UX.**

 - 📫 How to reach me **me@mainakimani.com**